 Were we not given our own minds?
 Were we not born first as a free man?
 Before the world sank its talons into our minds?
 For even a split second, weren’t we without identity from a government, without a name, without anything but the organs in our body, the steady beating heart of life, and the breath in that first mouthful of air?
 Before anyone decided for us, what we were to be, what we were to be defined as?
 Before we were classified as race, or color, or social security number?

 We were free in that moment to be human beings.
 The only classification that mattered.

 Which brings me to the next point… Why do we allow ourselves to be herded like cattle.
 Why do we allow anything to dictate who we are but ourselves?!
 Yes, I’m fully aware that our life circumstances as children can shape our future.
 If our parents are crackheads, we’re going to have a harder life than a trust fund baby.
 I get it.
 What I don’t understand is everyone’s innate desire to control their children and stifle their ability to truly make up their own minds at what they want to believe.
 I DO understand the motivations of man, as in, I know why people do it… I don’t UNDERSTAND it though.
 It makes absolutely no sense to my mind that I should have any kind of say in what a person chooses to believe, or think about, or say, or do.
 My only stipulation honestly, is that whatever said people do, say, etc, does not impede upon the lives or welfare of others.

 i.e. ; Rape, Murder, Theft, other violence…

 This is where wisdom comes back in.
 I wish for the infinite wisdom to be able to guide people into being their own person.
 Into breaking the molds that have been set for them.
 Inspiring others for personal greatness, in whatever capacity.
-Also, to always have the wisdom to listen to myself, to be completely honest with myself so that I don’t allow myself to be mislead by others who would impose their will onto my life.
+Also, to always have the wisdom to listen to my own voice, to be completely honest with myself so that I cannot to be mislead by others who would impose their will onto my life.